ppyne/crowPi-L_BatteryStatus/README.md

-# crowPi L Battery status
+# CrowPi L Battery status

 Battery status for the CrowPi L laptop (Linux Raspberry Pi OS) standing in the system tray, written with python3 and python3-pyqt5.